 Each SSP Program is species-specific and led by a team of experts who develop a comprehensive plan to identify breeding recommendations for that species.
 The goal is to ensure a healthy, genetically diverse population with a balanced age and gender distribution for at least 100 years.

 Why maintain genetic diversity?

-In order to help a species avoid extinction, we must consider not only the health of the individual animals, but also the health of that species' gene pool.
-A gene pool is the complete set of all the genes making up a population.
+To help a species avoid extinction, it's important to consider not only the health of the individual animals, but also the health of that species' gene pool.
+A gene pool is the complete set of all the genes (DNA) making up a population.
 The diversity of the gene pool determines the overall genetic health of the population.
 When a species is represented by too few individuals, genetic diversity is compromised after a few generations of inbreeding.

-To implement a SSP, conservation biologists gather some or all of the remaining individuals of an endangered species to encourage breeding in a way that will ensure the genetic variability of the species while protecting the health of the individuals.
-After an individual's genes are well-represented in the zoo population, he or she is no longer permitted to breed.
+To implement a SSP Program, conservation biologists gather some or all of the remaining individuals of an endangered species to encourage breeding in a way that will ensure the genetic variability of the species while protecting the health of the individuals.